Poisson geometrical aspects of the Tomita-Takesaki modular theory

 \subsection{Infinitesimal aspects}

 We will now take a brief look at the infinitesimal generators of the flows that we discussed so far in this section.
-Loosely speaking, the main idea here is that if one has a standard form representation $(\M,\H,J,\P)$, where $\H$ is a \emph{separable} Hilbert space, then in general a Hamiltonian flow on $\M$ generates a Hamiltonian function on $\M_*^h$ because such a flow is given by a one-parameter unitary group in $\M$ whose infinitesimal generator is a self-adjoint operator that is affiliated to $\M$.
-However, in general, for a Poisson flow on $\M$, its corresponding infinitesimal generator may not be affiliated to $\M$, and for this reason it is not possible in general to define its corresponding Hamiltonian function.
-In this subsection, by \emph{Poisson flow} on a von Neumann algebra $\M$ we mean any continuous 1-parameter subgroup of the topological group $\Aut(\M)$ with respect to the topology of this group described at the beginning of Subsection~\ref{Subsect7.2}.
-If a Poisson flow on $\M$ consists only of inner automorphisms of $\M$, then we call it a \emph{Hamiltonian flow}.
-The motivation for this terminology is that for any $g\in\Aut(\M)$ its prdual mapping $g_*\colon\M_*\to\M_*$ is a linear Poisson map with respect to the Lie-Poisson bracket~\eqref{bracketi}, while the connection with the Hamiltonian fomalism is discussed below.
+Loosely speaking, the main idea here is that if one has a standard form representation $(\M,\H,J,\P)$, where $\H$ is a \emph{separable} Hilbert space, then in general a Hamiltonian flow on $\M_*$ generates a Hamiltonian function on $\M_*^h$ because such a flow is given by a one-parameter unitary group in $\M$ whose infinitesimal generator is a self-adjoint operator that is affiliated to $\M$.
+However, in general, for a Poisson flow on $\M_*$, its corresponding infinitesimal generator may not be affiliated to $\M$, and for this reason it is not possible in general to define its corresponding Hamiltonian function.
+In this subsection, by \emph{Poisson flow} on the predual of a von Neumann algebra $\M$ we mean the natural action of any continuous 1-parameter subgroup of the topological group $\Aut(\M)$ on the predual $\M_*$ or on is self-adjoint part $\M_*^h$, where continuity is meant with respect to the topology of this group described at the beginning of Subsection~\ref{Subsect7.1}.
+If a Poisson flow on $\M_*$ consists only of inner automorphisms of $\M$, then we call it a \emph{Hamiltonian flow}.
+The motivation for this terminology is that for any $g\in\Aut(\M)$ its predual mapping $g_*\colon\M_*\to\M_*$ is a linear Poisson map with respect to the Lie-Poisson bracket~\eqref{bracketi}, while the connection with the Hamiltonian fomalism is discussed below.

 We assume the following setting: \begin{itemize} \item $\H$ separable Hilbert space \item $\M=\M''\subseteq L^\infty(\H)$ standard, with modular operator $\Delta\ge 0$ \item $A:=\log\Delta$ self-adjoint unbounded operator in~$\H$ \item $\sigma\colon\R\to\Aut(\M)$, $\sigma(t)x:=e^{i tA}xe^{-i tA}$ \item $\sigma_*\colon\R\to\Iso(\M_*^h)$, $\sigma_*(t)\psi:=\psi\circ\sigma(t)$ \end{itemize}